4d/docs/docs/Project/compiler.md

 |**All processors (Intel/AMD and Apple Silicon)**|Code for Intel/AMD<br>*It is not possible to produce Apple Silicon code on Windows*|Code for Apple Silicon + Code for Intel/AMD<br>*Two compiled codes will be available*|Code for Apple Silicon + Code for Intel/AMD<br>*Two compiled codes will be available*|
 |**My processor (processor)**|Code for Intel/AMD|Code for Intel/AMD|Code for Apple Silicon|

 > Apple Silicon compiler target requires that the **Clang** application be installed on your machine.
 Clang comes with the latest version of Xcode.
-If it is missing, 4D will provide instructions about how to get it.
+See the [Silicon compiler requirements](#requirements) for more information.

 ### Default typing